WheelOfPython/FeedForwardNN_With_NumPy/README.md

 Some important issues with this network are memory management, local minimums and vanishing gradients.

 # Setup
-Just follow the instructions in Setup.txt file in order to obtain the MNIST data set.
+Just follow the instructions in Setup_Instructions.txt file in order to obtain the MNIST data set.

 # Getting Started With Neural Networks
 Here are some YouTube videos for understanding neural networks and the mathematics involved: